Q & A

 When will I receive my BS7671 or Part-P paperwork?

-Although the details for the BS7671 certificate will be available to me upon completion of works, please allow up to seven days from the receipt of payment for me to type, print and deliver your certificate.
+Although the details for the BS7671 certificate will be available to me upon completion of works, please allow up to seven days from the receipt of payment for me to process your certificate.
 Your Part-P notification will be submitted to NICEIC at the same time and they will inform Local Authority Building Control at the end of the week.
-Your Building Regulations Part-P certificate *should* then arrive within thirty days if a paper copy is required, or can be provided immediately in electronic (PDF) form.
+Your Building Regulations Part-P certificate should then arrive within thirty days if a paper copy is required, or can be provided immediately in electronic (PDF) form via email.

 Can I get a duplicate copy of a certificate or a report you issued previously?